jvera01/COVID19_VAERS_ANALYSIS/README.md

  # Overview

-## Purpose - Background & Reason for topic selection
+## Purpose - Background & Topic Selection Reasoning

-US Citizens are concerned about the risk factors of taking the COVID19 Vaccines.
-We are playing the role of a team of data scientists hired by the government to analyze and assess the risk factors of taking a covid vaccine.
+US Citizens are concerned about the risk factors of taking the COVID-19 Vaccines.
+We are playing the role of a team of data scientists hired by the government to analyze and assess the risk factors of receiving one of the three Emergency-Use Authorized COVID-19 vaccines.
 The outcome of the analysis is to help citizens make a more informed decision when taking the vaccine.
 We will use vaccine adverse event data provided by the government from the [Vaccine Adverse Event Reporting System.](https://vaers.hhs.gov/)

 We will analyze and assess risk factors of taking the COVID19 Vaccine.
 We will determine the risk factors using adverse events based on age and gender to predict life-threatening risk probability using a Machine Learning Classification Model.

-## The Analisys will answer the following questions:
+## Questions to Answer Based on this Data:

 1. Total Number of Adverse Events by Vaccines
 2. Total Number of Deaths by Vaccines